About author – Sanchit Soni is a final year B.Arch (class of 2014) student at School of Planning and Architecture, Bhopal.

 - Summer or winter internship (which lasts 1-2 months )

 - Mandatory semester internship as per the guidelines of CoA (Council of Architecture)

 Summer or winter internships are basically individual internships which are taken up by students at will.
 During the summers/winters when students are not occupied by any other project, they can opt to have such internships.
-Usually during these internships you will be given small time projects or will be asked to create small details (like a bathroom detail or a kitchen detail) for larger projects.
-These internships would not earn you any academic credit but are definitely good to build up your CV and have a pragmatic approach for your semester design project.
+Usually, during these internships, you will be given small time projects or will be asked to create small details (like a bathroom detail or a kitchen detail) for larger projects.
+These internships would not earn you any academic credit but are definitely good to build up your CV and have a pragmatic approach to your semester design project.

-Mandatory semester internship is an internship which every student enrolled in an institute affiliated by Council of Architecture has to undergo.
+Mandatory semester internship is an internship which every student enrolled in an institute affiliated with Council of Architecture has to undergo.
 The duration of internship may vary, but it is usually for a semester.
-During this internship period you have to take a leave from University and join the respective office or firm where you are supposed to have your internship, much like Medicine or Law students.
-Usually the experience is similar to doing an actual job with following all ethic codes of a professional environment.
+During this internship period, you have to take a leave from University and join the respective office or firm where you are supposed to have your internship, much like Medicine or Law students.
+Usually, the experience is similar to doing an actual job with following all ethic codes of a professional environment.

 Now the question is, where shall I do my internship?